microsoft/MCW-Innovate-and-modernize-apps-with-Data-and-AI/Whiteboard design session/WDS student guide - Innovate and modernize apps with Data and AI.md

 1. We want to centralize our factory sensor data into the cloud, using PaaS services wherever possible.

 2. We want to replace our local installations of Apache Kafka with a service that does not require on-premises administrators.
-Not all of our factories have dedicated Kafka administrators, which has led to avoidable data loss issues in the past.
+Not all our factories have dedicated Kafka administrators, which has led to avoidable data loss issues in the past.

 3. The consumer group application we have built to process data from Kafka is our data pipeline bottleneck.
 When factory managers need to wait for information to come in, it typically is because the consumer group has fallen behind again.
 We want a system that can keep up with the torrent of device data our sensors generate.